devicehive/esp8266-firmware/DeviceHiveESP8266.md

 Read GPIO extender pins state.
 All pins have pull up after powering on and this is the only one way to operate as inputs.

 *Parameters*:
 "address" - I2C PCF8574 device address.
-Behavior is the same as i2c interface, except it can be ommitted.
+Behavior is the same as i2c interface, except it can be omitted.
 If not specified, previous pin will be used.
 Default is 0x4E.
 "SDA" - GPIO port number for SDA data line.
 Behavior and default are common with i2c interface.
 "SCL" - GPIO port number for SCL data line.
 Behavior and default are common with i2c interface.
 Pin numbers-value pairs where value can be only "pullup".
 If pin was used as output, "pullup" sets it back to input before reading. "all" key for all pins are supported.